 Only the first two years of this course are offered in Bendigo.
 While it is possible to arrange long-distance learning, we recommend transferring to the Melbourne Campus to complete your degree with a wider selection of subjects.
 Law electives are also available in intensive delivery at Melbourne in summer and winter schools.

 This course satisfies the academic requirements for admission to practise law in Victoria.
-For more information on admission to practise, see Australian practise requirements and International practise requirements.
 Graduates work as lawyers, strategic advisers, workplace relations analysts, government staff, law librarians, policy advisors and intelligence analysts.

 Fees and costs

 Scholarships are available for both current and future students.
 Find out what La Trobe scholarship opportunities might be available to you.

 Please apply through VTAC if you’re completing your VCE or International Baccalaureate (IB) in Victoria, or apply through UAC if you’re completing your HSC or IB in New South Wales.

 The Handbook contains detailed course information designed for enrolled students, including course structures, electives and options.
 The delivery of this course can vary between campuses.
 For detailed information please select the relevant campus: